FRP Composites Competition

 - The United States Treasury Department enforces through its Office of Foreign Assets Control (OFAC) regulations regarding transactions between U.S. and Iranian companies, universities, and individuals.
 Based on ACI's review of these regulations, Iranian students are currently not eligible to participate in the ACI Student Competitions.
 While, these regulations are ambiguous, clarification of the regulations has been requested.
 As of September 23, 2005, the Department of Treasury has not made a determination on ACI's inquiry.
 Substantial financial penalties for violating these regulations could be assessed unless a favorable ruling is received, Iranian students will not be eligible to participate in any ACI student competitions pending resolution of this inquiry.
 We sincerely regret having to take this position and will post more information to this page immediately if anything changes.
 It is our hope that the U.S. Treasury Department will issue a favorable interpretation and that Iranian teams will be eligible to participate in future ACI student competitions. —Updated 09/30/2005

-- Verification of Team Member and/or Advisor Team members must provide proof of their student status.
+- The Letter of Verification must provide proof of the Team Members and Faculty Advisor of their student/faculty status.
 A statement should be provided by one of the school officials on university/school letterhead.
-Please fax or email to ACI Headquarters on/or before the advanced registration deadline.
+Please upload the letter to your registration file or email it to ACI Headquarters (via firstname.lastname@example.org) on/or before the advanced registration deadline.

 - Response to Inquiries: before sending any inquiries related to the competition, students are asked to: